DaBluLite/Cyan/README.md

 # Cyan
-Sleek and Ultra performant BetterDiscord Theme
+Sleek and clean BetterDiscord theme, with custom background support

-Cyan is a sleek theme that aims to be performant, customizable and nice to the eyes.
+Cyan is a sleek theme that aims to be clean, customizable and nice to the eyes.

 # Special thanks to:
 * [@ObjectiveSlayer](https://github.com/ObjectiveSlayer)/carrot#8812
 * [@maenDisease](https://github.com/maenDisease)/Disease#3749